luisbocanegra/plasma-panel-colorizer/CONTRIBUTING.md

 - Problems show where this project is lacking
 - With a question you show where contributors can improve the project
 - Before opening a new issue, make sure there is not an existing one about your same problem/request.
-- Please use, when possible, use the issue templates.
+- Please use the provided issue templates.

 ## Pull Requests

+- If you want to add a new feature create a new issue if there is no one for it.
-You should be clear which problem you're trying to solve with your contribution.
+- You should be clear which problem you're trying to solve with your contribution.

 ### When making a pull request